 What book did you decide to read for our April 2020 book discussion, and what did you think?

 What other indie books have you read and enjoyed?
 Do you have a favorite indie author?

 Do you tend to read more indie authors and publishers or mainstream publishing and why?

 Let us know if you learned a little more about the indie world and if this will change any of your future reading selections.

 May’s 2020 Reading Theme

 Next month, we are reading books set in the 50 States.
-I will have a huge book list coming your way plus a few book lists by state to share.
+Unlock the May 2020 book discussion here.